Seasons of the Sun

 Although there are good records of solar activity since the invention of the telescope in 1610, scientists have to look toward other sources to determine if there were even earlier periods of low solar activity.
 Because it is believed that sun spot activity correlates to the amount of Carbon 14 and Beryllium 10 in the environment, scientists can use ice core samples on Earth to determine solar activity levels.

 "We can go back in time, before telescopes, by looking at ice core samples," says Hathaway.
-"Based on these samples, there appears to have been other, earlier sunspot minima."
+"Based on these sample

 In 1843, the amateur astronomer Heinrich Schwabe found that sunspots come and go in a predictable 11-year cycle.
 Ever since that announcement, many have tried to correlate the Sun's cycle with all sorts of events on Earth - some have even believed the Sun influences the stock market!
 Although there is no evidence that solar activity affects economic trends, by predicting what the Sun will do in the future we can better prepare for the many other impacts solar activity has for life on Earth.

 More Space Science Headlines - NASA research on the web

 NASA's Office of Space Science press releases and other news related to NASA and astrophysics